brunowjeiss/Porosity-prediction-with-machine-learning/README.md

 <img width="977" height="1053" alt="image" src="https://github.com/user-attachments/assets/8c1cf5b1-cd49-4bcf-be64-756aaad9a956" />

 Key Takeaway: All three models, particularly XGBoost (with an R2 of 0.836 and RMSE of 1.68), significantly outperformed the original NMR measurement.
-This demonstrates that the machine learning integration provides a much more accurate porosity estimate—which is more reliable and robust than traditional methods, ultimately saving time and cost in reservoir evaluation.
+This demonstrates that the machine learning workflow provides a much more accurate porosity estimate—which is more reliable and robust than traditional methods, ultimately saving time and cost in reservoir evaluation.